 Katie is an environmental advocate and the founder of Climate Force, an inter-arts producing project to benefit the environmental movement.
 She has previously produced non-profit theater and music events for TheaterKore Inc. and the Improvisational Arts Ensembles, Inc. and is the Artistic Director of the Bull Family Orchestra (BFO), an inter-arts theater company.

 Katie holds a BFA in Theater Arts from SUNY Purchase, where she started in the Music Department; an MA in Inter-disciplinary Voice Studies from New York University/Gallatin School of Individualized Study where she researched the phenomena of voice and vocal fry through inter-disciplinary lenses including neurophysiology, neuroanthropology, sociology, and social psychology.
 She is a Certified IRB Graduate Researcher.
-Katie is a Certified Fitzmaurice Technique© Associate Teacher and a Feldenkrais NYC 7/8 Certification candidate/Feldenkrais© Associate Teacher.
+Katie is a Certified Fitzmaurice Technique Teacher.
+She is a Feldenkrais© Certification NYC VII/VIII.
 Primary vocal mentors: the late Chuck Jones, Patsy Rodenburg, Catherine Fitzmaurice, Jay Clayton and Sheila Jordan.